All Episodes

 Man, no matter how hard you try, I don't think you could get that perfect.

-She's sounded she's great, man.
+She's great, man.

 She's such a sweet lady, too.

-And you know, people are trying to say that she was exploiting that conference just for personal gain.
+And, you know, people are trying to say that she was exploiting that conference just for personal gain.

-It's like she's worth like 10 million dollars.
+It's like, she's worth like $10 million.

-She's ranked 10 on Pornhub.
+She's ranked 10 on porn HUD.

 Like, she wasn't there to get a couple of evangelical teenagers to be into her porn.

-She was there because she's a fucking Republican and she wanted to hear the speakers, and it's just a shame.
+She was there because she's a fucking Republican and she wanted to hear the speakers.

-Yeah, and she's an American citizen who should be free to do as she pleases.
+And she's an American citizen who should be free to do as she pleases.

-Um, but yeah, no, that that's cool, man.
+But yeah, no, that's cool, man.

 And smokers, even.